hvag/blog/terraform.md

 ## VPC

 Initial plan was to create a VPC.
 A, as in singular.
 Yes, a region is made up of multiple availability zones, but hey, we're conceptualizing, why not have the capability to have redundancy via different geographic regions?
 I say we build one VPC on the east coast and one VPC on the west coast.
 We can revisit later to discuss being globally distributed.
-Think about it this way, we're going to construct a Data Center (DC) in northern Virginia and a DC in northern California.
+Think about it this way, we're going to construct infrastructure comprised of a Data Center (DC) in northern Virginia and a DC in northern California.
 For redundancy, each DC will be comprised of multiple physical rooms spread across large campuses.
 Each room will be independent, highly redundant and connected on each campus via a high-speed network.

+## DRY - Don't repeat yourself

+Yikes, one of the paradigms of coding (_at least I think it's a paridigm, let's go with it_) is that one ought not repeat one's sself.